 Interest Free Monthly Payment Plan

-One of the financial tools most utilized by Gettysburg families, our payment plan distributes your out-of-pocket cost over either 10 or 12 months.
+One of the financial tools most utilized by Gettysburg families, our payment plan distributes your out-of-pocket cost.

 Absolutely interest-free, and everyone qualifies.
-For the low cost of a one-time fee you can turn education costs into affordable monthly payments.
+For a low enrollment fee of $35 per semester, you can turn education costs into affordable monthly payments.